DennisDao/CloudBible/ServiceBus.md

 ## Service Bus

+- A pull model, message needs to be pulled
 - Fire but don't forget (The publisher needs to recieved and acknowledgement whether the message was handled) `await args.CompleteMessageAsync(args.Message)`
 - A message broker which allows for one-to-many communications (pub-sub)
 - A publisher sends a message with a topic